Ravenking7675/Syncopy/README.md

 #### For Windows : [Click here](http://www.mediafire.com/file/a2sv5o4qw6npg9a/Syncope-Windows.zip/file "Windows")

-### 2. Extract the .zip file, you will find two file-
+### 2. Extract the .zip file, you will find one file-
 #### # syncope (Linux) or syncope.exe (Windows)

 ###### Linux screenshot